-MSS and CDS segment sales include \$703.5 million, \$685.5 million and \$728.2 million in 2013, 2012 and 2011, respectively, of sales to U.S. government agencies.
-CTS segment sales include \$190.7 million, \$178.7 million and \$170.2 million in 2013, 2012 and 2011, respectively, of sales under various contracts with our customer, Transport for London.
+MSS and CDS segment sales include \$651.5 million, \$691.8 million and \$699.4 million in 2014, 2013 and 2012, respectively, of sales to U.S. government agencies.
+CTS segment sales include \$213.2 million, \$193.4 million and \$184.7 million in 2014, 2013 and 2012, respectively, of sales under various contracts with our customer, Transport for London.
 No other customer accounts for 10% or more of our revenues for any periods presented.

-Changes in estimates on contracts for which revenue is recognized using the cost-to-cost percentage-of-completion method decreased operating income by approximately \$2.8 million in 2013, and increased operating income by approximately \$17.5 million in 2012 and \$17.0 million in 2011.
-These adjustments decreased net income by approximately \$1.1 million (\$0.04 per share) in 2013, and increased net income by approximately \$12.0 million (\$0.45 per share) in 2012 and \$11.5 million (\$0.43 per share) in 2011.
+Changes in estimates on contracts for which revenue is recognized using the cost-to-cost percentage-of-completion method increased operating income by approximately \$1.3 million in 2014, decreased operating income by approximately \$1.7 million in 2013 and increased operating income by approximately \$15.7 million in 2012.
+These adjustments increased net income by approximately \$3.5 million (\$0.13 per share) in 2014, decreased \$0.3 million (\$0.01 per share) in 2013 and increased net income by approximately \$10.7 million (\$0.40 per share) in 2012.

 Certain of our transportation systems service contracts contain service level or system usage incentives, for which we recognize revenues when the incentive award is fixed or determinable.
 These contract incentives are generally based upon monthly service levels or monthly performance and become fixed or determinable on a monthly basis.
 However, one of our transportation systems service contracts contains annual system usage incentives which are based upon system usage compared to annual baseline amounts.
 For this contract the annual system usage incentives are not considered fixed or determinable until the end of the contract year for which the incentives are measured, which falls within the second quarter of our fiscal year.
-During the years ended September 30, 2013, 2012, and 2011, we recognized sales of \$13.2 million, \$12.2 million, and \$6.6 million, respectively related to annual system usage incentives on this transportation systems contract which resulted in additional operating income of the same amounts in these respective periods.
+During the years ended September 30, 2014, 2013, and 2012, we recognized sales of \$12.2 million, \$13.2 million, and \$12.2 million, respectively related to annual system usage incentives on this transportation systems contract which resulted in additional operating income of the same amounts in these respective periods.